bobmc-rmm/arduino/README.md

-Arduino UNO as a better controller for an air controller.
+Arduino UNO Regulates Air Conditioner

 Why do this?
 The AC temperature is controlled by an economy Honeywell assembly.
 It has a metal disk which expands or contracts with temperature.
 It presses the button on a microswitch which powers the AC.
 This device is slow to turn on and then it runs for too long creating a 4 degree room temperature variance.